prebid/prebid.github.io/dev-docs/modules/userId.md

 }
 ```

-The adapters can be implemented to use the lipibid as the identifier, and segments to which that identifier is associated with.

-For identity resolution to work for a specific publisher, LiveIntent has to build a model on the backend.
-In order to collect data for this model an additional call is issued on each page load.
+The adapters can be implemented to use the lipibid as the identifier and segments to which that identifier is associated with.
+To enable identity resolution for a specific publisher, LiveIntent builds a model on the backend with data collected via an additional call issued on each page load.

+#### How does LiveIntent ID work

+The LiveIntent ID sub-module resolves the identity of audiences by connecting impression opportunities to a stable identifier (LIID).
+In order to provide resolution one or more first-party cookies are used to create a stable identifier.

+How does LiveIntent ID sub-module decide, which first-cookies to use:
+1. By default LiveIntent ID sub-module generates its own first-party identifier on the publisher’s domain.
+Publishers have the option to disable the cookie generation when configuring the LiveIntent ID sub-module.
+2. A publisher can also define in the configuration which additional first-party cookies should be used.
+These can be used in a combination with the LiveIntent first-party cookie.

+The LiveIntent ID sub-module sends the defined identifiers to the identity graph, which processes them and creates a stable identifier (LIID).
+The detailed description of the parameters being sent is described here: https://github.com/liveintent-berlin/live-connect/blob/HEAD/COLLECTOR_PARAMS.md

+For the identity resolution the LiveIntent ID sub-module makes a request to the LiveIntent’s identity resolution API, which returns a stable identifier and the audience segment(s) a user belongs to.
+The identifier and the segment are then exposed by the Prebid User ID Module to Prebid adapters to be sent out in a bid request.
+An SSP can then make the impression opportunity available to any buyers targeting the segment via a deal.

+The first-party cookie generation and identity resolution functionality is provided by the LiveConnect JS library, included within the LiveIntent ID sub-module.
+LiveIntent has created a shared library that is open source, available at https://www.npmjs.com/package/live-connect-js.

+The LiveIntent ID sub-module follows the standard Prebid.js initialization based on the GDPR consumer opt-out choices.
+With regard to CCPA, the LiveConnect JS receives a us_privacy string from the Prebid US Privacy Consent Management Module and respects opt-outs.

 #### LiveIntent ID Registration

-To leverage the LiveIntent ID, you need to first set up a first-party cookie sync with LiveIntent.
-Please reach out to peoplebased@liveintent.com for more information.

-The LiveIntent privacy policy is at [https://www.liveintent.com/services-privacy-policy/](https://www.liveintent.com/services-privacy-policy/).
+You are not required to register with LiveIntent to start using the LiveIntent ID sub-module.
+However, we do recommend reaching out to us at peoplebased@liveintent.com so that we can guide you through the optimal setup and the ways you can benefit from LiveIntent identity solutions:
+1. Providing buyers a stable identifier, which can solve cross-browser and cross-channel frequency capping challenges.
+2. Leveraging your first-party audiences to increase the value of your inventory.

 #### LiveIntent ID configuration